Hanz-Ian/Hanz-Ian/README.md

 </h1>

 <!--- Header Text --->
-<h3 align="center">Future General IT Person..</h3>
+<h3 align="center">Some Random IT Person..</h3>

 <br/>

 <!--- Description --->
 <div align="center">

-👋 Yoo welcome to my GitHub and I'm currently in Term 5 (Co-op) of Business Information Technology Program in Red River College.
+👋 Yoo welcome to my GitHub, I've recently graduated from Business Information Technology Program in Red River College!

-💪 Started January 3, 2023 (From Intro to BIT Program) - Present
+💪 Started January 3, 2023 (From Intro to BIT Program) - August 25, 2025!

-🎯 My aim is to become an all around IT guy!
-(Helpdesk Analyst)
+🎯 My aim is to expand my knowledge in I.T. while working as a Service Desk Analyst!

 📝 I’m currently enhancing my skills on Active Directory, Jira and MECM!  🤠